The True Cost of Co-Manufacturing: Hidden Fees to Watch For

 To understand what your product actually costs to produce through a co-man, you need to tally every production-related expense over a defined period (usually a quarter or a year) and divide by the total units produced.
 Here is a framework:

-Per-unit price multiplied by total units produced.
+- Base production cost: Per-unit price multiplied by total units produced

-All warehousing charges at the co-man facility.
+- Storage fees: All warehousing charges at the co-man facility

-Amortized over the first year of production.
+- R&D and trial costs: Amortized over the first year of production

-Inbound shipping of raw materials and packaging.
+- Freight to co-man: Inbound shipping of raw materials and packaging

 Negotiating Better Terms